 We asked respondents what they did after they cried about money, providing more than a dozen possible choices and letting them pick multiple answers.
 The option selected most was speaking with a loved one for emotional support — about a third (31%) of those who had cried chose that.
 Another 20% say they did nothing after they cried, with the tears having made them feel better.
 The other most popular answers typically involved action.

 Some took steps to help their financial situation, while others focused on bettering their mental or physical health.
 Others found solace in comfort food or alcohol.
 And, yes, some celebrated because their tears were joyful, though that wasn’t the case for most.

 You should consider healthy, positive steps to take greater control and feel more empowered.
 Many of the choices in the above chart are suitable places to start, including:

-- Creating a financial plan or budget
+- Creating a financial plan or budget to pay off debt

 - Selling something of value to earn extra cash